Course Outline

 Format:

+The essay must be written and submitted via CADMUS to ensure security of assessment.
 The word limit for the essay is 2000 words (±10 percent) and includes headings and the in-text citations (inside and outside the brackets), but not the title page or reference list.
 Include the word count on your title page.
-This assessment task will be due between Weeks 9 and 11 of the teaching semester.
-The final date of submission for this task will be determined once public holidays and the course timetable have been published prior to the commencement of semester.
-Please refer to your course Canvas site at the commencement of the teaching semester to confirm the due date for this assessment task.
+This assessment task will be due between Weeks 9 and 11 of the teaching trimesters.
+The final date of submission for this task will be determined once public holidays, and the course timetable have been published prior to the commencement of trimester.
+Please refer to your course Canvas site at the commencement of the teaching trimester to confirm the due date for this assessment task.

 Criteria: